RC4ML/CAM/README.md

 ## Install Dependencies and Build
-See [INSTALL.md](./doc/INSTALL.md) for install dependencies and build RPCNIC on a single machine.
+See [INSTALL.md](./doc/INSTALL.md) for install dependencies and build CAM on a single machine.

 ## Run Test